PedroLoureiro1/Public-Transport-Career-Management-System/README.md

-Project Overview: Public Transport Career Management System The goal of this project is to create a public transport career management system, enabling the definition and querying of stations (stops), routes, and connections between stops.
+Public Transport Career Management System
+The goal of this project is to create a public transport career management system, enabling the definition and querying of stations (stops), routes, and connections between stops.
 The system interacts with the user through commands, each having a specific number of arguments based on the operation being executed.

 Key Features of the Project: